 All of our schools are implementing a Mastery-based Learning Model.
 The course content under this model has not changed, however the expected achievement is set at a higher level.
-Students are required to earn 70% or better in CORE courses and 80%, or better in Honors Courses with our Model for a mastery-based course in mathematics.
+Students are required to earn 70% or better in CORE courses and 80%, or better in Honors Courses and Pre-Algebra with our Model for a mastery-based course in mathematics.
 School personnel will be able to answer questions regarding the mastery-based model.
-Informational material will be distributed at all orientation events along with a letter mailed home prior to the beginning of the school year.